ibm-cloud-docs/vpc/lb-faqs.md

 Check for these possibilities:

 * The provided certificate CRN might not be valid.
-* The certificate instance in the Certificate Manager might not have an associated private key.
+* The certificate instance in the Secrets Manager might not have an associated private key.

 ### What is the role of application load balancer front-end listeners?
 {: #role-load-balancer-listeners}